 The Bernedoodle price is also gauged by the color of the pooch.
 Bernedoodles can come in different colors.

-Bi-color means your Bernedoodle can have a combination of black, white, or brown, while a tricolor can have all three.
+Bi-color means your Bernedoodle can have a combination of any two of black, white, or brown, while a tricolor can have all three.

-- Expertise of breeder
+- Expertise of the Breeder

 Just like any other jobs out there, breeders who are more experienced when it comes to breeding Bernedoodles price them much higher than those who have not been in the industry that long.

-- Care and maintenance expenses
+- Care and Maintenance Expenses

 More Expenses to Come